 Balfour Beatty uses its six Civil Aviation Authority licensed drone pilots to undertake inspection and maintenance work at height using drones, thus removing the risk of falls from height.
 For example, Balfour Beatty Living Places, in partnership with West Sussex County Council, is trialing the use of drones to inspect bridges across the county.
-Using drones in this way allows the Reporting of Injuries, Diseases and Dangerous safe assessment of the work required while dramatically reducing any potential hazards faced by the workforce who would traditionally carry out work such as bridge

-It is clear that many in industry have already sought to inspections at height.
-It also reduces disruption to the public and road users by removing the need for traffic management or road closures which would usually be put
+Using drones in this way allows the safe assessment of the work required while dramatically reducing any potential hazards faced by the workforce who would traditionally carry out work such as bridge inspections at height.
+It also reduces disruption to the public and road users by removing the need for traffic management or road closures which would usually be put in place during bridge inspections.